Axion-like particle production in SUSY DFSZ-like model at the ILC and LHeC: The decay of ALP 0.25 GeV

 Because the cross-sections in ALP production in case of $tan\beta = 1$ is much larger than that in case of $tan\beta = 20$, we choose $tan\beta = 1$ to evaluate the decay of ALP.
 Using the parameters chosen as $tan\beta = 1$, $\upsilon_{a} = 100 GeV$ \cite{jhep03}, $f_{a} = 10$ TeV, $C_{ff} = 1$ \cite{feb}, we evaluate the branching ratio of ALP with mass 0.25 GeV in Table.\ref{tab1}.
 The results show that the gluon channel is dominated when the mass of ALP is 0.25 GeV.
 We calculate the statistical significance $SS =S/\sqrt{S + B}$, where S and B are the number of events for the signal and background, respectively.\\ We evaluate the possibility of searching for ALP in $\gamma^{*} e^{-} \rightarrow ae^{-} \rightarrow \gamma\gamma e^{-}$.
 This channel is particularly attractive due to the prospect of achieving high detection efficiency in the final state.
 The dominant SM background arises from the QED process $\gamma e^{-} \rightarrow \gamma\gamma e^{-}$.
 The background events at the LHeC are 34910 in case of the luminosity of 1 $ab^{-1}$, $E_{e} = 60 GeV$ \cite{yueliu}.
-The statistical significance SS is evaluated about 12.879 in case of the integrated luminosity of 1 $ab^{-1}$, $E_{e} = 60 GeV$.
+When the signal cross-section in $\gamma\gamma e^{-}$ final state is about 2.4907 $fb$, the statistical significance SS is evaluated about 12.879 in case of the integrated luminosity of 1 $ab^{-1}$, $E_{e} = 60 GeV$.
 This result can open up the opportunity for a wider search for the signal of ALP at the LHeC. \\ The dominant SM background process is $e^{-}e^{+} \rightarrow \gamma\gamma\gamma$ \cite{belle}.
 The background values for $e^{-}e^{+} \rightarrow \gamma\gamma\gamma$ process at the ILC are given by the total EW cross-section in Ref.\cite{zhang}.
 The background cross-section at the ILC is 227.62 fb when the collision energy is 500 GeV \cite{zhang}.
-The statistical significance SS is evaluated about 0.00079 in case of the integrated luminosity of 1 $ab^{-1}$ \cite{elga}, $\sqrt{s} = 500 GeV$.
-This result is very small.
-So we evaluate the integrated luminosity value correspond to $1\sigma$ for the $\gamma\gamma\gamma$ final state in detail about $1.6 \times 10^{6} ab^{-1}$.
+When the signal cross-section in $\gamma\gamma\gamma$ final state at ILC 500 GeV is about 0.0377 $\times 10^{-2} fb$, with the integrated luminosity of 1 $ab^{-1}$ \cite{elga} the statistical significance SS is evaluated about 0.00079.